DragonL40/logseq/pages/The Merge-sort Algorithm.md

 	   when $n>2$, and
 	  $$T(2) \le c$$
 	- How to prove this recurrence relation?
-		- Solve-by-tree (unrolling the mergesort )
+		- Solve-by-tree (unrolling the merge-sort recurrence p.
+212 KT) -
-		-